July 23, 2018

 The recommendations made in this paper are intended to support robust market-based policies that provide flexibility and enable innovation while achieving region-wide reductions in carbon emissions.
 Prior analysis detailed the possible net economic and environmental benefits of a possible market-based transportation policy for the TCI region.
 Complementary financing strategies, incentives and other policies could also promote public and private-sector investments that advance clean transportation markets, reduce carbon pollution, and upgrade the region’s transportation systems.

-This paper is a working draft developed by the Georgetown Climate Center with input from external experts.
+This paper was developed by the Georgetown Climate Center with input from external experts.
 It does not necessarily represent the views of any state officials or expert reviewers.
+First published November 12, 2017, this paper was updated July 2018 to include new data and analysis.